ekoulemaneng/openapi-schema-getter/README.md

 # Openapi Schema Getter

-Typescript package that enables to get an OpenApi-specification-compliant object from an object or an json, yaml or yml file path string.
+Typescript package to get an OpenApi-specification-compliant dereferenced object from an object or an json, yaml or yml file path string.
 For 3.1.x and 3.0.x OpenAPI versions.

 ## Installation
 ```typescript